 Carp are not fussy eaters so you can use lots of different ingredients when making chum.
 The best chum for carp is bread or corn.

 A common method is to throw a tin of canned corn into your target area and let it sit for 20-30 mins, then put your bait in when you start to see some action.
+The best way to figure out how to chum is to give it a go yourself.

 What is the best chum for bream?